 Community phylogenetics [38] attempted to understand the roles of competition and environmental filtering on community assembly by assuming key ecologically-relevant traits are conserved along phylogenies; without a solid theory of trait-mediated competition and recruitment, nor a solid theory of trait evolution, this program broke down [90].
 Largely lost is the opportunity to use phylogenetic information to understand the historical contingencies at play in community assembly [91, 92], a task which phylogenies might be able to perform, while they are often poor proxies for traits [90].

+The recent growth in joint studies of genetic and species diversity [44, 46, 93, 94] have been useful in linking population genetics with ecological and biogeographic theory.
+Although some of these efforts have been observational with limited integrative theory to make testable predictions,

-Joint studies of genetic and species diversity [44, 46, 93, 94] are largely correlative, lacking a strong theoretical core that could be used to make testable predictions.
-These studies also miss the opportunity to explore more than just diversity metrics, but full models of community assembly, population demography and molecular evolution.
-These studies are also held back by limited access to genetic data, a hurdle which is currently overcome by the development of next generation sequencing based community analysis approaches (see Box [box:wet]).
+such endeavors will be augmented by developing full joint models that link community assembly, historical demography and coalescent-based population genetics.
+Likewise future studies of population-level genetic and species diversity will be massively invigorated by the development and widespread deployment of next generation sequencing based community analysis approaches (see Box [box:wet]).

 Phylogeographic studies of past climate change have provided insights of how specific groups have responded in non-equilibrium ways to perturbations [60, 95–97], but such studies cannot make inference about entire community-level processes, nor were they designed to tie into ecological theory and have not been leveraged by theoreticians to gain more realistic insights on demographic and geographic change.